xdai-nyu/xdai-nyu.github.io/projects/knowCheck.md

 ---

+## Needfinding Report: Understanding Learner Pain Points and Motivation

+### 1. Objective

+The goal of this needfinding study was to understand how adult learners—particularly those self-studying AI concepts—evaluate their own learning progress, what challenges they face in accurately gauging understanding, and how AI tools might help them receive more meaningful feedback.

+### 2. Methods

+Online survey: Distributed to students in the ECT program to capture broader perspectives on using AI for learning, self-assessment, and feedback.

+### 3. Key insights

+Learners consistently expressed uncertainty about what it means to truly “master” a concept, often asking when they could confidently claim understanding.
+Many felt that despite extensive study, their confidence decreased over time, revealing a lack of clear benchmarks for measuring progress.
+Rather than struggling to find learning materials, they struggled to verify whether they had genuinely understood or could apply what they learned.
+Traditional quizzes and recall-based tests were viewed as inadequate, since high scores could be achieved through guessing or pattern recognition.
+This led to frustration and self-doubt, as learners realized their perceived competence often didn’t match their actual ability.
+Together, these insights highlight a need for tools that provide measurable, evidence-based, and reflective ways to assess learning—focusing on conceptual understanding, real-world application, and the alignment between confidence and performance.

+###  4. Design Implications for KnowCheck

+Based on these insights, KnowCheck is designed around four guiding principles:

+**Layered understanding:**

+Break down mastery into stages — comprehension, application, and transfer — each with clear and measurable benchmarks.

+**Evidence-based feedback:**

+Go beyond single test scores by showing learners their reasoning patterns, examples, and counterexamples, helping them understand why they got something right or wrong.

+**Confidence calibration:**

+Collect learners’ self-rated confidence before tasks and visualize how it aligns with their actual performance.

+**Contextual challenges:**

+Use realistic, adaptive scenarios that test flexible thinking, rather than memorization or pattern recognition.

+### 5. Data Sources

+Reddit and StackExchange discussions about what it means to “truly know” machine learning.

+Kaggle and Hacker News threads about skill evaluation and self-assessment in data science.

+PNAS (2024) research on the gap between perceived and actual learning outcomes in AI-assisted environments.

+---

 ## Rationale for AI Assistance
 Traditional knowledge assessments, such as standardized tests or course-embedded exercises, often focus on evaluating a learner's ability to *recall* and *restate* information.